-- Acidity: This is perhaps the most important, and tricky, component with pairings as both cheese & wine have levels of acidity that need to be taken into consideration.
+- Acidity: This is perhaps the most essential and tricky component with pairings, as both cheese & wine have levels of acidity that need to be considered.

-- Sweetness: Cheeses with sweet overtones, like an aged Gouda or fruited Stilton, need to be balanced with off-dry dessert wines.
+- Sweetness: Cheeses with sweet overtones, like an aged Gouda or fruited Stilton, should be balanced with off-dry dessert wines.

-- Mold: Blue cheese molds negate the fruitiness of any wine but work wonderfully with ports, rich dessert wines & sparkling wines.
+- Mould: Blue cheese moulds negate the fruitiness of any wine but work wonderfully with ports, rich dessert wines & sparkling wines.

-Here are some basic guidelines that everyone agrees:
+Here are some basic guidelines that everyone agrees on: